CharlieHdzMx/CharlieHdzMx.github.io/_posts/2024-02-01-Qt_Containers.md

 # Container
 **Containers** in the **STL** are C++ template classes designed to store objects or pointers.
 These containers are categorized into two main types: **sequential containers** and **associative containers**.

+A relationship between containers and objects can be defined as a **managed container** when objects are used as the elements of the container.
+In this case, when **the container is destroyed, all its elements are also destroyed.** This type of relationship is known as composition.
+Alternatively, an **associated container** can be identified when, instead of storing objects directly, the container holds pointers to objects.
+In this scenario, when **the container is destroyed, the objects themselves are not destroyed** because the container only stores references (pointers) to those objects.
+This type of relationship is referred to as association.

 ## Sequential Containers
 Sequential containers can be classified as standard and non-standard, with standard containers being the most commonly used.
 Some notable examples include: